simonee8420/simonee8420/README.md

 Software development: aka where 'It works on my machine' is code for 'Brace for stress!'

-Feel free to explore my repositories and get in touch if you have any questions or opportunities to collaborate! 💖
+Feel free to explore my repositories!
+Contact me if you have any questions or opportunities to collaborate! 💖